junpengxiao/BlockWorldServer/README.md

 ##Launching
 For now, it has to be launched manually.
 Use ModelA as an example

-1. go to bwModel folder, execute `julia ModelA.jl`.
-You should wait until see the message: `Listing at port XXXX`.
+1. go to bwModel folder, execute `nohup julia ModelA.jl &`.
-2. back to BlockWorldServer folder, execute `go run main.go`.
-You should wait until see the message: `go Server starts`
+2. back to BlockWorldServer folder, execute `nohup go run main.go &`.
 3. Now you can test servers.

 Julia server use 8081 by default while go use 8080.
 You can use this command to send JSON to server in terminal as a debug method: